 Fellow Old Guard Members, Family and Soldiers

-Can you believe it's only four months until the 21st Annual Reunion of your Old Guard Association.
+Can you believe it's only three months until the 21st Annual Reunion of your Old Guard Association.
 Our 20th Reunion was one to remember, but now we're going to reach even higher and go one better.
 This year we'll have all the ceremonies and activities that you have come to expect along with exceptional enhanced offerings.

 Let's start with Saturday evening banquet.
 Our own Brett Reistad will be the keynote speaker at the dinner.
 As most of you know Brett is a past President of the Association and contributed many hours as our Membership Chairman.
 Brett is the leading candidate to be the 2018-2019 National Commander of the American Legion.